Sntai20/CPSC-5240-4240.Updated/README.md

 ## Database setup guide

-Starting from the `src` directory, setup and run the Mongo database.
+Starting from the `repository root` directory, setup and run the Mongo database.

 ### Start the MongoDB Database